simuxakadiscgolfgod/Space-Weather/README.md

 C. NOAA Radio Blackout Activity and Forecast

-Radio blackouts reaching the R1 levels were observed over the past 24 hours.
-The largest was at Apr 29 2024 0111 UTC.
+Radio blackouts reaching the R2 levels were observed over the past 24 hours.
+The largest was at Apr 30 2024 2346 UTC.

-Radio Blackout Forecast for Apr 30-May 02 2024
+Radio Blackout Forecast for May 01-May 03 2024

-              Apr 30        May 01        May 02
+              May 01        May 02        May 03
-R1-R2           35%           35%           35%
+R1-R2           55%           45%           35%
-R3 or greater    5%            5%            5%
+R3 or greater   10%           10%            5%

-Rationale: A chance for R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity will persist through 02 May mainly due to the evolution and recent flare activity exhibited by AR 3654.
+Rationale: R1-2 (Minor-Moderate) radio blackouts due to M-class flare activity primarily from AR 3654 are likely on 01 May.

 ```